manish-sydney/CSharp-SpecFlow-Selenium/README.md

 Use the VS Test Explorer to "Run All"

 #### Cross Browser Tests with GNU-Make
-CD into the project folder
+In a Developer Console, CD into the project folder and run:
-Run:
 ```
 make all
 ```